Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Method ROF

 It is important to notice, that from mathematical point of view almost forbidden basis states or eigenstates are allowed states and should not create any problems.
 The same is true also from computational point of view, as the smallest eigenvalues are much larger than the smallest numerical value (numerical zero) in modern computers.
 Indeed, almost forbidden states do not create any problem for bound states and their parameters, such as root-mean-square mass and proton radii and so on.
-Presence of almost forbidden states affects (distorts) only continuous spectrum states.
-In this respect, both methods suggest redetermination of essentially allowed Pauli states.
-Both methods determine border between almost forbidden and allowed states.
-This border is marked by $\Lambda_{\min}$ and $O_{\min}$ \ in the REF and ROF \ methods, respectively.
-In general case, one can use $\Lambda_{\min}$ and $O_{\min}$ \ as variational parameters to control the number of eliminated basis states $\left\vert n\right\rangle $ or eigenstates $\left\vert \alpha\right\rangle $ and their effects on scattering parameters.
-Naturally, the main aim of such procedure is to eliminate the Pauli resonance state(s) and \ to cause minimal effects on bound states and shape resonance states.
+Presence of almost forbidden states affects (distorts) only continuous-spectrum states.
+In this respect, the REF and ROF methods suggest the re-determination of essentially allowed Pauli states.
+The REF and ROF methods determine border between almost forbidden and allowed states.
+This border is marked by $\Lambda_{\min}$ and $O_{\min}$ in the REF and ROF \ methods, respectively.
+In the general case, one can use $\Lambda_{\min}$ and $O_{\min}$ as variational parameters to control the number of eliminated basis states $\left\vert n\right\rangle $ or eigenstates $\left\vert \alpha\right\rangle $ and their effects on scattering parameters.
+Naturally, the main aim of such procedure is to eliminate the Pauli resonance state(s) and to cause minimal effects on bound states and shape resonance states.

-\subsection{Demonstration of the REV and ROF \ methods}
+\subsection{Demonstration of the REV and ROF methods}

-Having analyzed the diagonal matrix elements and eigenvalues of the overlap matrix, we deduced $O_{\min}$ and $\Lambda_{\min}$\ for all nuclei and for those states $J^{\pi}$ which have the Pauli resonance states.
+Having analyzed the diagonal matrix elements and eigenvalues of the overlap matrix, we deduced $O_{\min}$ and $\Lambda_{\min}$\ for all improved and advanced RGM calculations and, for those states $J^{\pi}$, which have the Pauli resonance states.
 These quantities are displayed in Table \ref{Tab:OminLmin}.
+In this table, we also indicated the number $N_{f.s.}$ of eliminated basis functions or eigenfunctions.